w3c/wai-tutorials/source/menus/application.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-The markup has no links, it is a bare nested list with some WAI-ARIA roles.
-As we will add keyboard and mouse interaction on our own, this is enough.
+The markup has no links at all: It is a nested list with some WAI-ARIA roles as the application would be non-functional without JavaScript available anyway.
+Also the example recreates the behavior of desktop application menus using scripting.
+{:#escape}

 {::nomarkdown}
 <%= code_start %>